Birkirkara

-Birkirkara (abbreviated as B'Kara) is a city in the central region of Malta.
+Birkirkara (abbreviated as B'Kara or BKR) is a city in the Eastern Region of Malta.
 It is the second most populous on the island, with 24,356 inhabitants as of 2020.
 The town consists of five autonomous parishes: Saint Helen, Saint Joseph the Worker, Our Lady of Mount Carmel, Saint Mary and San Gorg Preca.
 The city's motto is In hoc signo vinces, and its coat of arms is a plain red cross, surmounted by a crown.

 Etymology

 Birkirkara means "cold water" or "running water".
 This is attributed to the valley in the town.

 Originally, the name was written as Birchircara, as influenced by Italian spelling which traditionally does not use the letter 'K'.
 It is often abbreviated as B'kara/Kara.

 Geography

 Birkirkara is situated in a valley, which is most likely where it gets its name from.
 It is known for flooding on heavy stormy days.
 Several projects have been proposed.
 The area has also received embellishment works from time to time.